-The North Carolina Folk Festival returns Sept.
-10-12.
-And once again, “Songs of Hope and Justice,” led by Laurelyn Dossett ’99 MS, will help launch the weekend festival.
+The North Carolina Folk Festival returned Sept.
+10-12, 2021.
+And once again, “Songs of Hope and Justice,” led by Laurelyn Dossett ’99 MS, helped launch the weekend festival.

 Laurelyn Dossett was the cover feature in the Summer 2008 UNCG Magazine.
 At that time, she was composing music for the summer’s Triad Stage musical production, “Bloody Blackbeard.”
 The magazine (and this writer) followed her as she played at Merlefest, rehearsed with Rhiannon Giddens, composed new songs for the show, helped rehearse the performers, and co-led a folk music workshop on songwriting at UNCG’s School of Music.

 Her workshop partner was old-time music legend and longtime editor of “The Old Time Herald” Alice Gerrard.
 In an interview that day, this writer asked Gerrard about Dossett.
 Her voice “cuts through,” she explained.
 She compared Dossett’s harmonizing voice to that of Bill Monroe, who was a friend and supporter of “Hazel & Alice,” her pioneering duo with Hazel Dickens.

 (The signature cut on Giddens’ new album is Gerrard’s “Calling Me Home” – as the influences play out in wonderful circles.)

 Dossett graduated from UNCG’s prestigious Counseling and Educational Development (CED) program.
 US News and World Report consistently ranks it in the top 3 in the nation.
 She was an intake specialist at Family Services of the Piedmont before transitioning to her music career.